 The Organization's financial assets available for general expenditures within one year of the statement of financial position date include cash and cash equivalents and accounts receivable.
-The Organization also has a committed line of credit of \$250,000, which it could draw upon in the event of an unanticipated liquidity need.
+The Organization also has a committed line of credit of \$400,000, which it could draw upon in the event of an unanticipated liquidity need.
+The line of credit agreement was renewed in July 2024.